 From person to person, everyone will experience different benefits from juicing.
 In all, you’re going to feel more energetic and healthy when you juice.
 Before you start juicing, here are a few tips on juice making:

 - Only juice with organic vegetables and fruits.
 Remember, you’re removing all of the concentrated nutrients from the produce that you use.
 Conventionally grown produce is treated with tons of pesticides, herbicides, insecticides and other toxins.
 These harmful chemicals are often absorbed into the body after they’re absorbed into the produce once it’s grown and harvested.
 If your produce is not organic, then you’re essentially consuming a massive, concentrated, unfiltered dose of these dangerous toxins.
-It’s going to actually nullify what you’re trying to do by juicing.
+This can actually work against what you’re trying to do by juicing.

 - Think vegetables first, then fruits.
 When you’re thinking vegetables, think green.
 We always want to use dark, leafy greens as our base such as kale, spinach, or Swiss chard, which are all nutrient dense.
 The reason is that fruit and even some vegetables, like carrots and beets, are really high in natural sugars, and since we are removing the fiber from the flesh, juicing fruit really introduces a ton of sugar into the bloodstream.
 A good example of this is the pineapple.
-If you juice it, it has way too much concentrated sugar and no fiber, so it’s actually a very dangerous dose.
+If you juice it, it has way too much concentrated sugar and no fiber, so it’s actually not healthy.
 This causes a lot of issues including setting you up for a huge crash a few hours after drinking your juice.
 Really focus on your greens as this will keep your juice more alkaline and less acidic.
-It will also help to draw out acids in the body when we are in a more alkaline state.
-You can also use cucumbers as your base to help with this as well.
+It will also help to draw out acids in the body when you are in a more alkaline state.
+Using cucumbers as your base will help with this as well.

 - Add ginger and turmeric into your green juice.
 Fresh ginger is loaded with good, digestive antioxidants and powerful anti-inflammatory compounds.
 However, a little bit of ginger will do the trick.
 It’s very spicy, and you don’t need much!
-This is very popular when combating cold and flu.
+This is very popular when combating cold and flu symptoms.